spack/spack/lib/spack/docs/getting_started.rst

 Intel Compilers
 ^^^^^^^^^^^^^^^

-Intel compilers are unusual because a single Intel compiler version can emulate multiple GCC versions.
-In order to provide this functionality, the Intel compiler needs GCC to be installed.
+Intel compilers are unusual in that a single Intel compiler version can emulate multiple GCC versions.
+To provide this functionality, the Intel compiler needs GCC installed.
-Therefore, the following steps are necessary to successfully use Intel
+The following steps are necessary to successfully use Intel
 compilers:

 #.
 Install a version of GCC that implements the desired language
    features (``spack install gcc``).

 #.
 Tell the Intel compiler how to find that desired GCC.
 This may be
-   done in one of two ways:
+   done two ways:

       "By default, the compiler determines which version of ``gcc`` or ``g++`` you have installed from the ``PATH`` environment variable.